 From Curubande, you will take a 4X4 1 kilometer down a dirt road to the waterfall trail entrance.

 The waterfall is hidden just on the outskirts of Rincon de la Vieja Volcano National Park.
 From the starting point, the trail is 1.3 miles (2 kilometers) each way.
 There is a climb in elevation and some caves to go across along the way.
 Here, your guide explains a lot about the area and shows you the caves.
-At the end of the hike, you have to swim 25 meters through a beautiful turquoise river canyon to reach the waterfall.
+At the end of the hike, you have to swim 25 meters (82 feet) through a beautiful turquoise river canyon to reach the waterfall.

 Guanaverde Experiences offer one of the shortest trails to the waterfall, which is handy if you’re worried about completing the hike.
 You can tell them if there is someone with a specific physical condition, and they will adapt the hike by taking easier trails.

 Seniors and people with sight disabilities have done the hike, but you need to at least have a moderate physical condition.
 The trails are not paved, but the guides are super friendly and helpful.
 You’ll have to climb stones, cross rivers, and walk-through trails with a lot of tree roots.